What Surveillance Is Used On Benefit Cheats?

 Types of surveillance

 A lot of intelligence leading to benefit fraud convictions actually comes from the public.
 Neighbours, former partners, employers and even the police may contact the Department for Work and Pensions if they suspect someone is fraudulently claiming benefits.
 Fraudulent claims may see individuals receiving disability benefit while working, claiming more than their entitlement due to being dishonest about their living situation or simply not declaring a change in circumstances which may affect their entitlement.
 Once an investigator has a reasonable suspicion of fraud, they will begin by gathering supporting evidence.
 In many cases, this may be available to them already, for example if a claimant is working, paying tax and has forgotten to tell the DWP.
 If the evidence isnt readily available, they will typically begin monitoring suspected fraudulent claimants.
 In order to do gather sufficient evidence, an investigator will typically use a powerful camera or video camera.
-They may also use a body-worn hidden camera in order to capture someone working when they shouldnt or performing an activity that conflicts with a disability claim.
+They may also use a body worn spy camera in order to capture someone working when they shouldnt or performing an activity that conflicts with a disability claim.

 Benefit fraud surveillance and the law